wizz-cmd/markdown-cv/index.md

 - Development of process based Business Impact Analysis and BC planning, launched with new ARIS product release
 - Project Management, Consulting in Business Process Management, Enterprise Architecture Management, IT Governance, Risk & Compliance, IT Risk Management, IT Security Management, IT Service Management, and Business Continuity Management
 - Business Development & Practice Development (recruiting, on-boarding, performance evaluation, counselling, service offering development)
+- *Project references:*
+  - Supply Chain Management, Head of PMO and SME Project Management, Chemicals, Riyadh, Saudi Arabia - Implementation of SAP-based Supply Chain Management processes, an e-Commerce Portal, and a Business Intelligence Platform; responsible for Project Management Office, change management, risk management and issue management, emergency response & contingency planning, evacuation of consultants and teachers during Arab Spring uprisings out of Alexandria, Egypt, keeping up project delivery and operations for global distributed team during Eyjafjallajökull eruption grounding flight operations
+  - Cyber Security, SME Cyber Security, *German Federal Armed Forces, Bonn, Germany* - Design of client specific adaptions of ITIL V3 processes *IT Service Continuity Management* and *Information Security Management* based on ISO 27001 and IT-Grundschutz (BSI)

+### Business Continuity Management
+`2008/01 - 2008/07`
+**Head of PMO and SME Project Management**<br/> *Energy Trading, Düsseldorf, Germany*<br/>
+Design and implementation of an integrated Business Continuity Management System (BCMS) according to BS 25999 followed by the European wide integration of 9 market units into the newly set-up, central BCMS while supporting and coaching the BCM team

+### Business Continuity Management
+`2007/10 - 2007/12`
+**SME Business Continuity Management**<br/>
+*Financial Services, Saarbrücken, Germany*<br/>
+Operational support of the Business Continuity Manager and redesign of the Business Continuity Management framework, including quality control of earlier analysis (Business Impact Analysis, etc.), integration of BCM into the corporate Safety & Security Management, and coaching client personnel

+### Business Continuity Management
+`2006/07 - 2009/01`
+**Deputy Business Continuity Manager & Program Manager**<br/> *Energy Trading, Munich, Germany*<br/>
+Design and implementation of an integrated Business Continuity Management System (BCMS) followed by operational support and redesign of the Business Continuity Management framework acting as Deputy Business Continuity Manager during an enterprise restructuring
+-	Supporting and coaching the Business Continuity Manager
+- Fit/gap analysis of current BCM processes against good practices
+-	Design and implementation of a customized software solution for the ARIS Business Architect to support and perform BCM activities (Business Impact Analysis, qualitative and quantitative Risk Analysis, automatic creation of emergency response plans)
+-	Preparation, execution and debriefing of emergency exercises
+-	Design and implementation of an incident & crisis management process followed by the integration of BCM into the corporate Risk Management

 ### inoplex AG
 `2003/01 - 2006/07`